hector-walker6kqj/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-evolving nature of technology and the people who use it.
 It serves as a reminder to continually adapt and improve our programming skills to stay ahead in the race.

+# 2023-11-27
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge base.
+This involves staying up-to-date with the latest technologies, tools, and programming languages.
+It is also essential to understand the principles of software development, such as agile methodologies and continuous integration.

+To be an effective programmer, it is crucial to have a deep understanding of the problem you are trying to solve.
+By understanding the requirements and constraints of a project, you can make better design decisions and create more efficient solutions.
+Effective communication is another important skill, as it allows you to collaborate with teammates and stakeholders to achieve common goals.
+ - 来自NLP